per1234/arduino-ci-script/README.md

 - Dynamic Memory (bytes) - Dynamic memory usage by global variables in the compiled sketch (not available for some boards).
 - # Warnings - Number of warnings reported by the compiler during the sketch compilation.
 - Allow Failure - Whether the sketch verification was allowed to fail (set by the `allowFail` argument of `build_sketch`).
-- Exit Code - Exit code returned by arduino after the sketch verification.
+- Exit Status - Exit status returned by arduino after the sketch verification.
 - # Board Issues - The number of board issues detected.
 - Board Issue - Short description of the last board issue detected.